 Work submitted by a student must be the product of their own effort.
 Plagiarism and other forms of academic dishonesty will not be tolerated.
-Students are referred to the College Academic Integrity Policy.
-Also refer to the college policy on rights and responsibilities.
+Students are referred to the Academic Offences Policy and Procedure listed here on the website

 General Education Electives (only if applicable to the program)

 In (CET, EET and EETcn) programs, you are required to complete three General Education (Gen Ed) courses.
 Gen Ed courses can either be included as a specified course in your program and must take when scheduled by the program or they can be elective courses chosen by the student in the academic term indicated by the program design.
 These elective Gen Ed course requirements are listed at the bottom of each student's progress report, which is found on the Student Portal.
 The progress report indicates the level/semester and the minimum hours that are required for the program.
 Students are responsible for adding the elective Gen Ed course into their schedule, during the designated semester.
 Eligible courses are approved and posted each semester on the college website.
 Visit Current Students | Conestoga College and click on the appropriate item under the Announcements Heading.
 For additional information regarding Gen Ed courses, please contact the School of Liberal Studies.

 Conestoga recognizes prior learning of skills, knowledge or competencies that have been acquired through employment, education (informal/ formal), non-formal learning or other life experiences.
 Prior learning must be measured to meet the required course outcomes and grading standards.
 This policy applies to candidates who wish to earn academic credit for a course in acknowledgement of significant life and work experience.
 PLAR is not to be used by registered Conestoga students for the clearance of academic deficiencies and/or to improve grades.